 - > Direct dial from phonebook locations.
-See subsection below for further details. - ; Start up a voice call (only for A3LA-R/RM/RGS).
+See subsection below for further details. - ; Start up a voice call.
 This modifier should be given after the dialing digits (or modifiers).

 Any character received from the DTE during the call establishment phase will cause the call attempted to be terminated.